jacksontorreseconomista/thesis-abntex-latex-rmarkdown/README.md

     changed \pretextualchapter to change headings with the value of chapter title changed \ABNTEXchapterfont: now it uses a font style without serif (\sffamily) changed thesis model to add examples of \chapter*[heading title]{text title}
-    changed title of the article model from "Modelo Canônico de Artigos Acadêmicos" to "Modelo Canônico de Artigo Científico"
+    changed title of the article model from "Modelo CanÃ´nico de Artigos AcadÃªmicos" to "Modelo CanÃ´nico de Artigo CientÃ­fico"
-    changed title of the thesis model from "Modelo Canônico de Trabalhos Acadêmicos" to "Modelo Canônico de Trabalho Acadêmico"
+    changed title of the thesis model from "Modelo CanÃ´nico de Trabalhos AcadÃªmicos" to "Modelo CanÃ´nico de Trabalho AcadÃªmico"
-    changed title of abntex2 documentation from "A classe abntex2: Modelo canônico de trabalhos acadêmicos brasileiros compatível com as normas ABNT NBR 14724:2011, ABNT NBR 6024:2012 e outras" to "A classe abntex2: Documentos técnicos e científicos brasileiros compatíveis com as normas ABNT"
+    changed title of abntex2 documentation from "A classe abntex2: Modelo canoÌnico de trabalhos acadeÌmicos brasileiros compatiÌvel com as normas ABNT NBR 14724:2011, ABNT NBR 6024:2012 e outras" to "A classe abntex2: Documentos tÃ©cnicos e cientÃ­ficos brasileiros compatÃ­veis com as normas ABNT"
     as an example of \include, now all example documents share a single file named abntex2-modelo-include-comandos.tex, that has the content from abntex2-modelo-trabalho-academico.tex and: